watsonmw/fe2-intro/docs/overview.md

 When projecting vertices:

-- First the vertex is unpacked
+- First, the vertex data is read from memory & unpacked
 - Second, it is rotated to view space using the current 3x3 rotation matrix
 - Third, it is scaled with the current object scale (by bit shifting)
 - Forth, it is offset by the current view space object vector
-- Finally, it is 3d projected onto the screen (using bit shifts and a depth lookup table (the perspective depth division))
+- Finally, it is 3d projected onto the screen - using bit shifts and a depth lookup table (the perspective depth division)

-It should be noted this is done lazily on a per-vertex basis, as the vertex is requested by the model code.
-This is because A) not all vertices are rendered, since the model code contains conditionals and B) vertices can be dynamically positioned by model code.
+This is done lazily on a per-vertex basis only when the vertex is requested by the model code.
+This is because A) not all vertices are rendered, since the model code contains conditionals (e.g. LoD) and B) vertices can be dynamically positioned by model code.